moosetechnology/moosetechnology.github.io/_posts/2021-05-04-how-to-build-a-new-moose-tool.md

 We instantiate stInspector variable an instance of Pharo’s inspector.
 Then we set the inspector model to be the same as the browser model.

-Now we are going to implement `canReceiveEntity` method.
+Now we are going to implement `canReceiveEntity:` method.
 This method returns a Boolean which tells us if the entities received on the bus are usable in this browser.
 As we are building an inspector all entities can be accepted.
 So, we are going to return true always.

 ```st
 canReceiveEntity: anEntity